5 top investments for risk-averse investors

 A periodically rebalanced portfolio helps you minimize your portfolio volatility and ensures efficient capture of up-market and down-market movements even with equity exposure.

-Take the help of an Investment Advisor who will guide you through goal-based planning and help you choose your investments that are most suitable to your goals and objectives and your risk appetite.
+Take the help of an Investment Advisor who will guide you through goal-based planning and help you choose the investments that are most suitable to your goals and objectives and your risk appetite.

 What type of investments do risk-averse investors prefer?

 Risk-averse investors typically prefer conservative investments with lower volatility and more predictable returns.
 These may include government bonds, high-quality corporate bonds, certificates of deposit (CDs), and stable dividend-paying stocks.
 These options aim to preserve capital while providing modest growth, aligning with the risk tolerance of such investors.

 What are 3 high-risk investments?

 Three high-risk investments include investing in individual stocks of volatile and speculative companies, trading in cryptocurrencies known for their price volatility, and investing in startups or early-stage ventures that have higher failure rates.
 These investments offer the potential for significant returns but also carry a substantial risk of loss.

 Investing in highly speculative and unproven assets like cryptocurrencies, especially in lesser-known or new coins, can be among the riskiest options for investors.
 The volatile nature of these assets can lead to substantial financial losses due to sudden price fluctuations and lack of regulation.

 Which investment has the highest return without risk?